Travel Advisement for Undocumented Students

 NYU's Office of Global Services advises that undocumented students do not travel outside of the U.S. due to potential challenges facing reentry — even those currently covered by DACA.

-Please note that as of September 5, 2017, the U.S. Citizenship and Immigration Services (USCIS) is no longer accepting applications for Advance Parole, nor is it processing applications that have already been received.
+Please note that the U.S. Citizenship and Immigration Services (USCIS) is only accepting applications for Advance Parole, for current DACA recipients.

 If you have decided to travel despite our advice to not do so, and already have Advance Parole from USCIS, below are several tips that may help prepare you for the process of going abroad.